The LANL Damage Assessment Plan

 - Analysis of existing contaminant concentration data,

 - Terrestrial, aquatic, geological, and groundwater analyses, and

 - Efforts to identify and scale restoration actions.

 Implementation of the LANL Damage Assessment Plan

 The Trustee Council is currently implementing the LANL Damage Assessment Plan and began by prioritizing an initial set of assessment activities, many of which are ongoing:

 - An evaluation of the various options for treating non-detect samples in the LANL NRDA.
-The Trustee Council finalized the Treatment of Non-Detects in the Los Alamos National Laboratory Natural Resource Damage Assessment report June 20, 2017.
+The final report from this activity, Treatment of Non-Detects in the Los Alamos National Laboratory Natural Resource Damage Assessment is available for reference (dated June 2017).